Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 When you open Obsidian the first time:

-- Click “Create new vault”.
+- Click "Create new vault".
 - Name it something boring and honest like `GeekyBlinder-Knowledge`.
 - Pick a folder on disk (ideally one you can back up or sync with Git/Sync).